List of films considered the worst: Super Mario Bros. (1993)

 The first feature-length live-action film based on a video game, Super Mario Bros. was directed by the husband-and-wife team of Rocky Morton and Annabel Jankel (known for their work on Max Headroom).
 It follows the brothers Mario (Bob Hoskins) and Luigi (John Leguizamo), plumbers who venture into a parallel universe to rescue Princess Daisy (Samantha Mathis) from the villainous King Koopa (Dennis Hopper).
 The Super Mario series' publisher, Nintendo, believed the Mario franchise was strong enough for experimentation and gave the filmmakers free creative license.
-As a result, the film bears little resemblance to the games, trading their colorful Mushroom Kingdom for a dystopic world populated by humanoid dinosaurs.
+The finished film bears little resemblance to the games, trading their colorful Mushroom Kingdom for a dystopic world populated by humanoid dinosaurs.
 SyFy Wire wrote: "Some movies are so bad that they're secretly good.
-[Super Mario Bros.] is so bad it crushes your spirit.
+Super Mario Bros. is so bad it crushes your spirit.
 It's unfathomably terrible."
 The film was criticized for its inconsistent tone, complex narrative, and lack of faithfulness to the source material.
+According to Variety, Super Mario Bros. is a mainstay on lists compiling the worst films of all time.
 It was voted the sixth worst film of all time by RiffTrax in 2012, and IGN ranked it among the "best worst movies ever made" in 2021.
 Author David Bodanis, in his 2020 book The Art of Fairness, called Super Mario Bros. "the worst movie ever made".

 In addition to scathing reviews, Super Mario Bros. was a box-office bomb, and Morton and Jankel were "blacklisted" as directors in Hollywood.
 In a 2007 interview, Hoskins said: "The worst thing I ever did?
 Super Mario Bros.
 It was a fuckin' nightmare.
 The whole experience was a nightmare.
 It had a husband-and-wife team directing, whose arrogance had been mistaken for talent.
 After so many weeks their own agent told them to get off the set!
 Fuckin' nightmare.
 Fuckin' idiots."
 In a 2011 interview, he was asked, "What is the worst job you've done?", "What has been your biggest disappointment?", and "If you could edit your past, what would you change?"
 His answer to all three was Super Mario Bros.
-The film made Nintendo wary of licensing its intellectual properties to film studios, and it did not license the Mario franchise again to film studios until 30 years later, where they collaborated with Illumination for The Super Mario Bros.
-Movie in 2023.
+The film made Nintendo wary of licensing its works to film studios, and it did not license Mario again until it collaborated with Illumination for The Super Mario Bros.
+Movie (2023) three decades later.
+Seth Rogen, who voiced Donkey Kong in the 2023 film, called Super Mario Bros. one of the worst films ever made and what "made me realize that movies, like, could be bad.
+That never occurred to me until that moment."